-Drug DUIs or Prescription Medication DUIs arise from a wide range of medications and controlled substances.
+Drug DUI Cases - A Drug DUI or prescription medication DUI's arise from a wide range of medications and controlled substances.
 Police officers use their own discretion when assessing impairment from a prescription drug.
-They often make an assumption based on assumption or "instinct".
+They often make a decision based on assumption or "instinct".
 These assumptions are frequently not based on fact, which means they could lead to the arrest of a completely innocent individual.

 Hire An Experienced Drug Crime Lawyer To Fight For You

 Do not fight the system on your own, you have too much on the line!
 Protect your rights and your freedom.